5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The market is segmented by Route of Administration (Oral and Enteral, Parenteral), Application, End-User, and Geography.
+The Asia Pacific Clinical Nutrition Market is segmented By Route of Administration (Oral and Enteral, Parenteral), By Application, By End-User, and Geography.

 Dietary therapy is critical for normal growth and development, to prevent acute complications, and/or to prevent long-term complications of the given disorder.
 A failure to follow specific dietary treatment can lead to complications and even death in individuals with metabolic disorders.
 Nutrition therapy for patients with inherited metabolic disorders is lifelong.
 The management of patients with many inborn errors of metabolism requires a multidisciplinary approach that combines both nutrition and medical management.
 In these disorders, nutrition therapy is a critical component of the management to prevent acute complications, such as metabolic decompensation, and/or to prevent long-term complications of the given disorder.